lsst/rtn-018/index.rst

 SQuaRE built and operates this service during Construction on behalf of Data Management.

-As a project forum, content was contributed primarily by project staff.
+As a project forum, content was contributed organically primarily by project staff.

 What operations team is receiving the service?
 ----------------------------------------------

-In Operations, community.lsst.org is a collaboration between SQuaRE and CET.
+In Operations, community.lsst.org is a collaboration between SQuaRE (DPP) and CET (RPF)

 SQuaRE will continue operating the service during Operations on behalf of Data Production.
 This includes all technical aspects of operating the service including its deployment, technical and design upgrades as well as security updates, backups, etc.